 Find Out What Your Child’s Life Was Like

-If your adopted child is not a newborn, he or she has had a life before you.
+If your adopted child is not a newborn, they have had a life before you.
 Talk to foster parents, orphanage directors, or even your child's birth parents to learn what that life has been like.

 Debra Harder, adoption information coordinator with Children's Home Society and Family Services, says, "You want to learn what your child's routines are, how he might have been soothed, how he likes to be held, his favorite toys and games."